Featured Article

 Bottom Line

-AI tongue analysis is most valuable as a structured visual screening layer.
+AI tongue analysis is most valuable as a structured visual pattern-tracking layer.
 It can improve consistency, support education, and help track trends.
 It does not replace clinician judgment or diagnostic testing when risk is higher.

 Best Next Step